cloudacia/aws-terraform/load-balanced-website-ubuntu/README.md

-# AWS Load Balanced Website
+# AWS Load Balanced Website with Ubuntu Linux

-This project aims to deploy a sample website in a load-balanced, highly available, and resilient manner utilizing automation and AWS best practices.

 **Built with**